kainonly/kainonly.github.io/content.en/_index.md

 ## 👋 Hi, there.
 I'm Kain

-I'm a senior software engineer (Full Stack), engaged in the hotel industry, and an open source enthusiast.
+I'm a Full Stack & DevOps engineer, engaged in hotel internet in the China, and an open source enthusiast.

-This is where I collect good articles and summarize notes

 ~ Love coding, hobby is still coding, exploring distributed, open source

-Currently focusing on cloud-native Kubernetes, the technology stack is mainly Angular, Golang, NoSQL, Nats
+Currently focusing on cloud-native Kubernetes, the technology stack is mainly Node, Golang, Angular, NoSQL, Nats

 Looking into the practical use of DevOps and LowCode, looking for a breakthrough